-If you’re looking to treat what patients call “crow’s feet” with Botox®, you’re looking to treat lateral canthal rhytids.1 The orbicularis oculi muscles are important in eyelid closure, but contraction of their lateral fibers can produce lines that radiate from the lateral corners of the eyes.
-Smiling, frowning, and squinting can lead to this common sign of aging—wrinkles—which are all that crow’s feet are.
-They can make someone look tired or angry and betray someone’s true temperament by the wrong facial expression.
-Originally discovered to reduce aging lines when it was used to treat crossed eyes in 1972,2 Botox began a journey that resulted in it becoming FDA-approved for crow’s feet in 2002.
-Today crow’s feet are a favorite target in the cosmetic approach to lines in the face.
+If you’re looking to treat what patients call “crow’s feet” with Botox®, you’re looking to treat lateral canthal rhytids.1 The orbicularis oculi muscles are important in eyelid closure, but the contraction of their lateral fibers can produce lines that radiate from the lateral corners of the eyes.
+Smiling, frowning, and squinting can lead to this common sign of aging, wrinkles known as crow’s feet.
+They can make someone look tired or angry and hide someone’s true temperament by the wrong facial expression.

+The procedure is also gaining popularity among patients.
 Although the best candidates are those who are troubled by the age-enhancing effect of their wrinkles, the candidate list has increased to include younger women who want to use Botox preventatively.
-The average age is 40–59, but this is beginning to move down.3
+The average age is 40–59, but this is beginning to move down.